 - 1. Estimate the emission rates for the proposed demolition activities Step 1 starts with an estimate of the amount of contamination in the structure, what form it is in, and where it is located.
 Demolition methods and associated activities are identified in this step.
-These data are combined to generate estimates of emissions during the demolition activities. - Compute the airborne concentration increments Step 2 takes the emission rate estimates from Step 1 and uses an air dispersion model to produce estimates of hourly air concentrations.
-The potential exposure levels are defined as the sum of the predicted concentration increments and representative background concentration value (derived from the monitoring station records).
+These data are combined to generate estimates of emissions during the demolition activities. - 2.
+Compute the airborne and deposited concentrations Step 2 takes the emission rate estimates from Step 1 and produces estimates of environmental concentrations.
+An assumed 1-hour release is used to define potential peak exposures.
+The main intermediate products are hourly peak air concentrations and hourly surface deposition.

-3. Determine if the potential exposure levels are acceptable - Step 3 uses standards to evaluate the viability of the demolition option that has been modeled.
+3. Determine if the potential concentration levels are acceptable - Step 3 uses standards to evaluate the viability of the demolition option that has been modeled.
 For air exposures, a limit of 12 DAC-hours per week is used.
-If none of the locations within the selected areas show potential exposure levels that exceed these limits, then the demolition is deemed clearly viable.
+For deposition, a limit of 20 dpm/100 cm2 removable alpha contamination is used.
+If none of the locations within the selected areas show values that exceed these limits, then the demolition is deemed clearly viable.

-The potential emission rates associated with proposed demolition activities are estimated based on specific methods of execution of the demolition activities.
+The potential emission rates associated with proposed demolition activities are estimated based on specific methods of execution.
 Appendix A provides a detailed definition of those activities including the assumptions and approximations that are required to provide a context for the demolition for each of the PFP components.

-The modeling with the air dispersion model AERMOD requires a number of assumptions related to model options, source-term input definition, analysis products, time scales, and receptor locations.
+The air dispersion modeling with AERMOD requires a number of assumptions related to model options, source-term input definition, analysis products, time scales, and receptor locations.
 The details of those assumptions are discussed in Appendix C.